 Best Nikon cameras in 2020:

-We reckon the Z6 is hard to beat for the price, offering a great blend of features and performance that should keep both pros and enthusiasts happy.
-The 24.5MP full-frame sensor is capable of delivering excellent results, while the 273-point AF system (while not quite as sophisticated as the 693-point AF in the Sony A7 III) and 12fps burst shooting should mean you'll never miss another shot.
-Handling is polished too, while the large and bright electronic viewfinder is a joy to use.
+For now, the Z6 is still the model to beat, with performance and features to keep both pros and enthusiasts happy.
+Its 24.5MP full-frame sensor is capable of delivering excellent results, while the 273-point AF system and 12fps burst shooting mean you’ll never miss another shot.
+It’s great to grip, while the large and bright electronic viewfinder is a joy to use.
 Excellent.

 - Read our in-depth Nikon Z6 review